Learn Preventative Arboriculture and Plantation Establishment

 Develop criteria for the establishment of a tree plantation on a specific site which addresses; site restrictions, cost and function.

-Tips -Innovative Ways to Plant Trees
+Explore Different and Innovative Ways to Plant and Establish Trees

 This is simply establishing a pocket or basin on a slope, with the soil excavated from the pocket being used to form a wall enclosing the pocket, particularly on the down slope side.
 The wall will then retain water and help prevent soil erosion occurring.
 An overflow spillway in the wall will prevent the pocket from being washed away in heavy rains.
 The pocket may need to be reformed every now and then, until the plant is established.